mskrasnov/ice/README.md

 # ice

-ice is simple and stupid graphical environment for Raspberry/Orange/etc. Pi written in Rust+iced.
-Uses Xorg or Wayland.
+ice is simple and stupid full-screen program to get information about weather in the specified location.
+Originally written for my OrangePi 3 LTS SBC.

 ![](assets/ice.png)